crypt0nym-c0de5ub/full-fledged-model/Readme.md

 Security Claims for $\texttt{Deoxys-TK4}$ and  $\texttt{Deoxys-TK5}$:

 The claimed security margins of these two versions of $\texttt{Deoxys-BC}$ are bounded by $2^{256}$ in single-key-scenario key recovery attacks.
 The advantage of larger tweakey exhibits at the more frequent subkey cancellations (refers to [Benoît Cogliati, Jérémy Jean, Thomas Peyrin, and Yannick Seurin, A Long Tweak Goes a Long Way: High Multi-user Security Authenticated Encryption from Tweakable Block Ciphers. *IACR Communications in Cryptology*, vol. 1, no. 2, Jul 08, 2024, doi: 10.62056/a3qjp2fgx.](https://cic.iacr.org/p/1/2/17/pdf) for details).
 Notably, the cancellation exists both in the distinguisher and the extension in our models.

+Note the tweak update of  $\texttt{Deoxys-TK4}$ and  $\texttt{Deoxys-TK5}$ use multiplication in the Finite Field; therefore, the key bridge is excluded in the models for these two block ciphers.